It’s not every day you get an opportunity to jump ahead of your competitors. But if one did appear, would you be willing to seize it?

 - Interactivity with Social Media.
 Mobile users are highly social and you want to allow them to move freely back and forth between their Facebook, Twitter, Google+, Pinterest, and Youtube pages and apps.
 You need to encourage the social connections.

 - Predictive Search.
 When users search using Google, they offer up other related keyword phrases automatically.
-Your SEO expert will know what those phrases are and be able to optimize your mobile site for those specific phrases.
+A recommended SEO expert will know what those phrases are and be able to optimize your mobile site for those specific phrases.
+They would also throw in some niche edits so that much of the internet traffic is redirected your way.
 Users often click on Google’s auto-suggestions so you’ll want to be ranked at the top for those keyword phrases.

 - Simplicity in Layout and Menu Options.
 Simple designs are easy to comprehend.
 They don’t confuse.
 If visitors are comfortable with your site, they’re less likely to leave.